-Everyone wants to be healthier right?
+Everyone wants to be healthier, right?

 And especially we want to avoid the usual colds and sniffles, or the flu whenever possible and that means boosting your immune system – but did you know that you can make specific food choices to improve your immunity?
 But that means more than just eating a bit of this or that, you need to look at everything you are eating and how it all goes together in your body – but if you do it right, you can eat better and stay healthier.

-Dietician Nicola Walters says that in order to enhance your immune status – and protect against the damage done by stress, poor diet and environmental toxins – you need to optimise your overall nutrient intake and focus on maintaining better-quality daily nutrition.
+Dietician Nicola Walters says that in order to enhance your immune status – and protect against the damage done by stress, poor diet and environmental toxins – you need to optimize your overall nutrient intake and focus on maintaining better-quality daily nutrition.

 “You cannot follow an unhealthy eating plan and then supplement to boost your immunity.
 This will never work.
 You need to be consistent in optimising your overall nutrition status.
 Only then will increasing the specific amounts of ‘immune boosting’ nutrients, when the cold and flu season approaches, work to increase your level of protection against illness,” explains Walters.